DamianSkrzypczak/order/README.md

 # Order
 ✔ A modern approach to running your tasks

+> :warning: **Please be warned that the project is early in its development, which means the API and code base are generally unstable for the short term.**

 ## Introduction

 Order is a versatile task runner / build system created to assist with the project development and maintance processes.

 It's main goal is to give to the developer: